Why Therapy?

 An Integrated Approach

 My work draws from a range of therapeutic traditions, weaving together what is most helpful for each person.
-I have been trained in Gestalt therapy, AEDP, Islamic Integrated Therapy, Interpersonal Therapy (IPT), couples therapy using the Gottman Method, and CBT.
+My main training is in Gestalt and Islamic Integrated Therapy, in addition to couples therapy using the Gottman Method.
 Rather than following one path, I meet you where you are — integrating approaches that honor the whole of who you are: mind, body, heart, and soul.

 Noura Amkieh, Clinical Psychologist